 “My online marketing isn’t working!
-I have a website, but I’m not getting any sales!
+I have a website, but I’m not getting any sales (or generating any leads)!
 What am I doing wrong?
 I need to drive traffic to my website!”

 I hear this all the time.
 As a small business owner, you know that having a website is important.
 Furthermore, it’s way more than an online brochure!
 Regardless of whether the business is B2B or B2C, as I review websites, I see the same mistakes over and over again.

 Here are the TOP 12 Mistakes I see small businesses make on their Websites.